 Education and training

-- MBBCh (Honours), University of Wales College of Medicine, Cardiff, 2001
+- Bachelor of medicine, bachelor of surgery (MBBCh) (Honours), University of Wales College of Medicine, Cardiff, 2001

 - Development and implementation of advanced radiotherapy techniques